New kiwifruit breeding centre confirmed for Bay of Plenty - NZ Herald

 A new kiwifruit breeding centre has been formally approved in the Bay of Plenty.

-The centre, which will start operating from October 1, 2021, will be based in Te Puke as well as operate out of Kerikeri, Motueka and Mt Albert.
+The centre, which will start operating from October 1, 2021, will be based in Te Puke as well as operating out of Kerikeri, Motueka and Mt Albert.

 The centre is a 50/50 joint venture between Plant & Food Research and Zespri and will have a presence globally in selected kiwifruit regions.

-Its focus will be driving greater innovation within kiwifruit breeding, focusing on creating healthier, better tasting and more sustainability-focused varieties, Zespri and Plant & Food Research said in a joint statement today.
+Its focus would be driving greater innovation within kiwifruit breeding, focusing on creating healthier, better tasting and more sustainability focused varieties, Zespri and Plant & Food Research said in a joint statement today.

+The proposal to create the centre was signposted publicly in December 2020, and followed two years of due diligence.

 Read More